Navayuvan-SB/Todo-Angular-App/README.md

-# FirstAng
+# Todo Angular App

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.
+This Angular App was purely developed for learning purpose and for the reference of beginners to get started.

+## Production server

+Production build of this Angular App has been made and hosted on github pages.
+Click [here](https://navayuvan-sb.github.io/Todo-Angular-App/) to visit the Application.

 ## Development server